 In the process of all of this normalcy, I felt empty.
 I felt distant from my friends, I was losing my drive for the unknown, and losing my love for spontaneity...I felt like I was losing myself.
 I was losing what made me happy, losing what made me get up each day ready to conquer the world, losing what I yearned for the most and that was adventure.
 I was scared to take risks because I had bills to pay and could not dare to “throw away money”.
 I kept reasoning with myself saying, “Cimoan, you are not in your twenties anymore.
 You cannot afford to take risks.”
 I was miserable.

-Each day I got up for work, counted down the hours until it was time to go home, counted down the days until the weekend, and counted down the days until the next holiday.
+Each day I got up for work, counted down the hours until it was time to go home, counting down the days until the weekend, and counted down the days until the next holiday.
 All just to mope and sit in my empty house and wish I had something exciting to do.
 Do not get me wrong, when I first moved out officially on my own it was an exciting time for me.
 It was a decision that I made without thinking too much about.
 It was a risk that I was ready to take.
 It was time for me to have my own space to breathe and think.
 I was independent, living on my own, and it inspired me to be more accepting of my thoughts and myself.
 I had my first article published, collaborated and supported an Eczema community, and worked on figuring out how to make writing a part of my daily life.

 However, after a while, it just became too normal; too predictable.
 I was in a funk for about three months.
 I found myself always reminiscing on my twenties and all the fun I had.
 I missed constantly pushing myself out to meet new people and experience new and exciting things.
 The funk scared me.
 I did not want to just exist - that is just to work to pay bills.
 I wanted to live!
 Live as I did when I was in my twenties.
 I wanted to write my own pages, design how I wanted to live my life.
 I wanted to be reckless again.
 Reckless with only chasing things that served my soul.
 Not just accepting things that people thought, or what I accepted for a moment, I should be doing “at my age”.